davidmmorgan/davidmmorgan.github.io/_teaching/2018-fall-teaching-1.md

 location: "Providence, RI"
 ---

-TA for the course "Ecology and Evolution of Infectious Disease", responsible for grading homework and exams and giving one lecture.
+TA for the course "Ecology and Evolution of Infectious Disease", responsible for grading homework and giving one lecture.

 Lead Instructor
 ------